Dan (rank): Usage in martial arts

-In Japanese martial arts
+Japanese martial arts

 In modern times, a dan-ranked practitioner of a style is usually recognized as a martial artist who has surpassed the kyū, or basic, ranks.
 They may also become a licensed instructor in their art.
 In many styles, however, achieving a dan rank means that, while one is no longer considered a beginner, one is not yet necessarily an expert.
 Rather, it indicates a high degree of competence across a reasonable range of techniques.

 The total number of dan ranks is style-specific (1st through 5th and 1st through 10th are common in Japanese martial arts).
 The lower dan grades normally are attained through a grading examination or sometimes through competition.
 The higher dan grades usually require years of experience and contribution to the relevant modern martial art.
 This may be through instruction or research and publication.
 These grades can only be awarded by a higher-graded representative of the principal dojo or sometimes by a steering committee.
 There is no set achievement level that is universal.
 Ranking systems are specific to the school or style, so ranks do not necessarily translate across different martial arts styles.
 In fact, dan ranks do not necessarily indicate one wears a black belt.
 In martial arts such as iaidō, kendō or jōdō, no external signifier of rank is worn, though a black belt is by far the most recognizable symbol to the general public.

 The highest dan ranks are sometimes reserved for the founder or leaders of a style and only high-ranking students can be promoted to them.
 For example, only five living people hold a tenth dan in judo and only about thirty-five worldwide have been promoted to the rank since its inception; of those 10th dan promotions only fifteen were conferred by the Kodokan, all of them to Japanese judoka.
 In other styles, the dan ranks are not the highest level that might be attained, with instructor certification and judge/judgment authorization being understood as higher-level or more sophisticated.